North Korean Human Rights Act of 2004

-Act
+Background

 The North Korean Human Rights Act of 2004 passed the U.S. Senate on September 28, 2004, after a lengthy amendment process, and, with no further changes, passed the U.S. House of Representatives on October 4.
 It was signed by President Bush on October 18, 2004.

 According to a statement released by the White House on October 21, 2004, the "Act provides [the U.S.] with useful new tools to address the deplorable human rights situation in North Korea by focusing [U.S.] efforts to help both those who flee the regime and those who are trapped inside the country."

 According to a March 23, 2004, House resolution, the intent of the Act is "[t]o promote human rights and freedom in the Democratic People's Republic of Korea, and for other purposes."

 The Act earmarked $24 million a year and made North Koreans eligible for political asylum in the U.S.

 The Act contains several statutes about promoting the Human Rights of North Koreans, assisting North Koreans in need, and protecting North Korean Refugees.
 Some are listed as following:

 Sec.
 102. support for human rights and democracy programs, Sec.
 105. United Nations Commission on Human Rights, Sec.
 107. special envoy on human rights in North Korea, Sec.
 202(a) Humanitarian assistance through Nongovernmental and International Organizations.